 I have written two posts about products I happily found on Instagram that are ideal for women of a certain age, and well worth the price (see them here and here).
 Unfortunately, today I am highlighting 3 brands I bought through Instagram that I regret.
-Some resources have fine print I didn’t catch when making a purchase and either they have no return policies or ended up costing me more than I thought.
+Some of the brands had fine print I didn’t catch when making a purchase and either they have no return policies or ended up costing me more than I thought.

 3 Brands I Bought on Instagram That I Regret:

-An additional regretful purchase I recently made is pajamas from a site that’s company stage line is “Comfort With A Purpose.
+Another purchase I regret are pajamas from a site that’s company’s tag line is “Comfort With A Purpose.”
 The site is titled Ettitude.
 I liked the fact that the items are made from sustainable Clean Bamboo and the fact they plant a tree for each purchase made.
 The designs are great and the company’s business philosophy aligns with mine.

 After using my most charming voice and further pleading, they said they would make a one-time exception.
 How can an online shopping site not take returns?
 If a company sells in the online space they must accept returns or who would chance buying anything they offer?

 So call me crazy, but I bought 2 sets of pajamas from another site I discovered on Instagram (I need pajamas for an upcoming vacation).
 These came from a site titled Bonsoir of London.
 I loved their patterns and fabrics so I indulged.